cyberdefencekit/documentation/docs/project-overview/project-overview.md

 1. Lack of Centralised Monitoring and Incident Management
     - No SIEM Solution: Limited visibility into security events across the network.
     - No SOAR Capabilities: Incident response processes are manual and slow.
-    - No Incident Response Platform: Inefficient handling of security incidents.
+    - No SIRP Solution: Inefficient handling of security incidents.
 2. Limited Threat Detection Capabilities
     - No IDS/IPS Deployment: Absence of real-time network traffic analysis.
     - No Network Traffic Analyser: Limited insight into network behaviors and anomalies.